 Your application can be validated by a PE or RA on your staff, even if they are not at that specific property, provided they hold a current license in any U.S. state or territory, or in Canada.

-Use the ENERGY STAR online Directory of Licensed Professionals to help you identify PEs and RAs that have completed ENERGY STAR verifications and compare rates.
+Use the ENERGY STAR online Licensed Professional Finder to help you identify PEs and RAs that have completed ENERGY STAR verifications in your area.
+The Licensed Professional Finder also indicates which PEs and RAs are willing to provide verification services on a cost-free basis.

 Contact your Public Relations department.